 Every mother and grandmother proudly claims they own the ‘Best Maamoul Recipe’ but I know in my heart of hearts, my mother’s pistachio Maamoul is a melt-in-your-mouth moment which I’ll never be able to compete with – and neither can anyone else.

 When I was a child, we used to make the dough and the fillings and leave them in the fridge overnight but the biscuits can easily be made in one session.
 Just allow a little time for the assembly.

 Share this story

-Once it’s completely cold, dust with icing sugar mixture.
-You can store in airtight containers or wrap individually with greaseproof paper.
+Store the biscuits in airtight containers or wrap individually with greaseproof paper.

 *Traditional moulds can be bought from all Lebanese grocers.
 I usually use a different design for the different fillings.